computej/fdte_planet_age_calculator/README.md

-# The Journal
+# Super Galactic Age Calculator

 by Jeffrey Fisher.

-A javascript interface for (temporarily) writing down notes
+A javascript interface for computing ones age as it would be on other planets

 ## Description

-This is mockup of a bare-bones journaling app that I created created to learn how to use NPM and Webpack.
+This is a simple app that takes two dates, and computes the duration between them in non-Earth years.
+The results are displayed in a table.

 ## Technologies Used

 * HTML
 * CSS
+* Javascript
 * Webpack

 ## Installation: